usnistgov/nist-mud/README.md

 This project implements the following :

-- MUD ACLs on SDN Switches.
+- SDN MUD : MUD ACLs on SDN Switches.

-- A means for extracting outbound packets from IOT devices that do not have MUD rules associated with them so that these may be inspected by an IDS.
-Such rules are implemented on CPE switches.
+- Flow Monitor : A means for extracting outbound packets from IOT devices based on manufacturer (or unclassified packets) to be provided to an IDS such as Snort.

-- VLAN tag management for switches.
+- VLAN Manager : VLAN tag management for switches.
 Each CPE switch is assigned a unique VLAN tag.
 Packets outbound from the CPE switch on the uplink interface are tagged with the VLAN tag.
 These packets are routed to the appropriate VNF router in the service provider network.

 ### Architecture ###

+Our  network model consists of a collection of CPE switches connected to an NPE switch.
+The NPE switch routes packets to a cloud-resident virtual network function VNF switch.
+MUD flow rules are installed only at CPE switches.
+Packets that leave the CPE switch and are sent to the NPE switch are tagged with a VLAN tag that identifies the CPE switch from which they originated.
+At the NPE switch the VLAN tag is used to direct packets to a corresponding VNF switch.
+This arrangement extends the CPE VLAN to the service provider cloud.

 The following diagram shows the network architecture of the system.

 ![alt tag](docs/arch/nw-arch.png)

+MUD-specifc flow rules are installed on the CPE switches.

+The NPE switch acts as a Multiplexer to forward packets from several CPE switches to its uplink interface towards the Cloud where
+Virtual network functions for the CPE reside.

+The flow monitoring facility allows an IDS to indicate interest in specific classes of packets i.e:
+- Packets that have hit a MUD flow rule and successfully been fowarded to the Network provider.
+- Packets that have no MUD rule associated with it and that are forwarded to the Network provider.

+### Software Components ###

 OpenDaylight is used as the SDN controller.
 The following Karaf features in opendaylight implement the features above:
+This project consists of the following components

+  This include the opendaylight l2-switch component.
+- sdnmud-aggregator : An SDN implementation of the MUD specification on opendaylight.
+- vlan-aggregator : Stamps outbound packets from the CPE switches bound for the NPE switch.
+The NPE switch is an aggregator that sends vlan tagged packets to the appropriate VNF switch.
+- flowmon-aggreagor : Sets MPLS tags on the outbound flows of the CPE switch for those packets that need to be monitored at the VNF switch.

 - features-sdnmud is the scalable MUD implementation.
 This application manages the mud-specific flow rules on the CPE switches.
+This component can be used independently of the others.

 - features-vlan this application installs flow rules on both the CPE switch and the NPE switch.
+Packets sent from the IOT devices on the CPE switch are assigned a CPE-specific VLAN tag when they are sent to the uplink interface.
- It installs flow rules in the CPE that assigns a VLAN tag to trafic sent from the CPE switch via the uplink interface and a flow rule that strips the Vlan tag from the traffic received from the uplink.
-It installs rules on the NPE switch to multiplex traffic based on the VLAN tag to the uplink.
+Packets sent to the CPE switch via the Uplink interface have their VLAN tags stripped for consumption by the devices attached to the switch.
+It installs rules on the NPE switch to multiplex traffic based on the VLAN tag to the uplink interface.

 - features-flowmon installs flow rules on the VNF switch.
-It installs rules to mirror a subset of the traffic that appears on the VNF switch.
+It installs rules to mirror a subset of the traffic that appears on the VNF switch onto a port from which an IDS can read and analyze the traffic.
+The packets of interest can be selected by manufacturer.

 ## Prerequisites ##